Analysis | How much of the covid death toll is a function of peer pressure?

 The first group is heavily made up of Democrats.
 The latter, of Republicans.
 Both groups have members who are adamant about imposing their views on the others.
 But each group has often set regional or community expectations.
 Travel between heavily Democratic and heavily Republican areas and you could quickly ascertain the local politics based on how often people were wearing masks or how adamant businesses were about masking rules.
 There’s an element of peer pressure that has guided local responses from the outset, and that pressure is often amplified by elected officials.

 If we consider the population-adjusted number of covid-19 deaths since the pandemic began, we can see a rough pattern emerge.
-New England and the West Coast, both heavily Democratic, have been less-hard hit than the Deep South.
-But a number of red states haven’t been and a number of blue states have.
+New England and the West Coast, both heavily Democratic, have been hit less hard than the Deep South.
+But a number of red states haven’t been hit hard, and a number of blue states have.
 The distinctions are often subtle.

 If we look at the data on a daily basis, the picture changes.
 The number of per capita deaths in the most-red states, those that preferred Donald Trump by at least 10 points in 2020, has grown steadily since the emergence of the delta variant last summer — the first surge since vaccines were widely distributed.
 In the bluest states, where vaccination is more robust, the number of deaths since July has grown much less slowly.